 Exercise Caution, But Don't Be a Dweeb

 And while we're speaking of keeping your eyes on the road, I'd like to address looking ahead further than the end of your own hood.
-Too many people drive without really seeing what's down the road, so if there is an accident in front of them, or a road work crew, they are caught by surprise.
+Too many people drive without really seeing what's down the road.
+When and if there is an accident in front of them, or a road work crew, they are caught by surprise.
 Don't be one of those folks!

 My strategy is instead to look down the road as far as I can see ahead, nevermind how many seconds that is.
-This way, I know there is a red light 2 blocks down; a big rig looking like it's about to change lanes in the next block, and the police car hiding in the gas station.
+That is how my father taught me to drive.
+This way, I know if there is a red light 2 blocks down; a big rig looking like it's about to change lanes in the next block, and I see the police car hiding in the gas station.

 Keep Up To Date